GabeScott/standard-works-vault/General Conference/2013 October - Till We Meet Again.md

 # Till We Meet Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2013 General Conference*

+>*May we show increased kindness toward one another, and may we ever be found doing the work of the Lord.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/till-we-meet-again?lang=eng)